 7 St. S.E. and the west Elbow River pathway, from 9 Ave. to MacDonald Ave.
 S.E, was closed on April 8, 2019, to accommodate construction as part of the 9 Ave.
 S.E.
 Bridge replacement project.

-Following completion of this project, 7 St. S.E. will remain permanently closed.
+7 St. S.E. will remain permanently closed.
 The West Elbow River pathway along 7 St. S.E. will be re-opened for pedestrians and cyclists once construction is complete.

 This decision has been made based on a thorough review of the area by The City, including consideration of the Beltline Area Redevelopment Plan (ARP) and CMLC’s Rivers District Master Plan, which support closing 7 St. S.E. to vehicle traffic to enhance the safety and experience of those who walk and wheel along this route.